 Literally hundreds of movies receive mixed reviews, but every so often, a film comes along that people absolutely abhor or genuinely love, with very little room for any middle ground.
 It may drive you nuts that the same movie you think is incredible, someone else finds unbearable, and vice versa.
 Me?
 I don’t really care; if I love or hate a movie, that’s enough for me.
 I’m not going to get worked up because someone has different tastes than my own.

-Over the past decade or so, I think there’s been several movies that stood out at being particularly polarizing.
+I think there’s been several movies that stood out at being particularly polarizing.
 With these movies, you’ll rarely find someone who has a neutral opinion – almost everyone you speak to will feel quite strongly one way or the other.
-Keep reading to see what I think are the 10 most polarizing movies of the last decade.
+Keep reading to see what I think are the 10 most polarizing movies from 2000-2010.
 I went ahead and wrote my opinion on each, too, mainly in an attempt to humor myself by thinking you actually give a crap.
 If you do, you can have at it in the comments.

 The Fountain (2006)